 Here's a quick visual of the weighted blackout.

-So you probably you thought of a few questions, such as those below.
+So you probably thought of a few questions, such as those below.

 - How much weight is placed on that material?